jingtra/typesafe-sanity/README.md

-# sanity: Typesafe Sanity manager for queries
+# typesafe-sanity: Typesafe Sanity manager for queries

 Typesafe utilities and wrappers for cached queries to sanity.
-We use the name sanity, since we built a sanity client v1 without typesafety.

 ###Get started
 First,  create a Sanity Client